malachi-hale/end-to-end-project/README.md

  - We run hypothesis testing for correlation on our of our continuous features and find that all continuous features except `valence` are signficantly correlated with popularity.

+ - The continuous features most strongly correlated with `popularity` are:
+     - `danceability`
+     - `energy`
+     - `acousticness`
+     - `duration_ms_scaled`
+     - `loundess_scaled`, and
+     - `year_of_release`.

+ - The following features were also correlated with `popularity`, with the most strongly correlated first:
+     - `instrumentalness`,
+     - `tempo_scaled`,
+     - `liveness`, and
+     - `speechiness`.

 ### Categorical Features

  - We find a difference in mean for different groups of all of our categorical features.

+ -  Stastistical testing confirmed that mean popularity differed according to `mode` and `explicit`.

+ - Stastistical testing confirmed that mean population popularity differed significantly for the mean popularity for every time signature group.
+The order of magnitude that these time signature groups (starting with greatest difference from population mean) was:
+     - 3
+     - 4
+     - 1
+     - 5
+     - 0.

+ - Stastistical testing confirmed that mean population popularity differed significantly for the mean popularity for every Key group, except Key 4 and Key 9.
+The order of magnitude that these key groups (starting with greatest difference from population mean) was:
+     - 1
+     - 6
+     - 11
+     - 5
+     - 3
+     - 2
+     - 7
+     - 0
+     - 8
+     - 10.

 ## Executive Summary